JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/02-MTL/01-Foundations.md/01-The-Function-Monad.md

   map = (<<<)
 ```

-In real code, normally we could use `a`, `b` as type variable.
+In real code, normally we use `a`, `b` as type variable.
 Therefore, the above snippet will be simplfied to
 ```purescript
 class Functor (Function i) where map :: forall a b. (a -> b) -> Function i a -> Function i b